A Longstanding Commitment to Lung Cancer Research

 “We have seen so much progress in lung cancer, but we need to ensure that further advances continue to be made.
 We can only do that by investing in the development of future lung cancer researchers.”

-To date, the charity has funded three lung cancer research fellows.
-Our first fellow, Dr Emma O’Dowd, is now leading her first lung cancer research project with current fellow, Dr Helen Morgan.
-The DECLINE project examines why a significant number of patients who seem suitable for curative-intent treatment decide not to have this treatment.
+To date, we have funded three lung cancer research fellows.
+Our first fellow, Dr Emma O’Dowd, now leads her first lung cancer research project alongside current fellow, Dr Helen Morgan.

 “The brilliant thing about being specifically a Roy Castle Lung Cancer Foundation Fellow is how patient-focused the charity is,” explains Dr Morgan.
 “All of the research that I’ve completed so far, and that previous Fellows completed, is patient-focused.
 Absolutely, there needs to be research done in labs to get new medications, but the brilliant thing about Roy Castle is that it’s focusing on people with lung cancer and the people important to them.